CellProfiler/CellProfiler-Analyst/README.txt

 IMAGES:
 Individual image files are expected to be monochromatic and represent a single channel.
-However, any number of images may be combined by adding a new channel path and filename column to the per-image table of your database and the relevant information in the properties file.
+However, any number of images may be combined by adding a new channel path and filename column to the per_image table of your database and the relevant information in the properties file.

 TABLES: